Landlord’s Guide to UK Tenancy Deposit Scheme & Compliance

 Before registration, ensure that the deposit amount complies with legal limits.
 In England, landlords cannot request deposits exceeding:

-Landlords must select between a custodial or insured tenancy deposit scheme:
+Landlords must select between a custodial or an insured tenancy deposit scheme:

 Once collected, landlords must register the deposit with a government-approved tenancy deposit scheme within 30 days.
 Required details include: